buehlmaier/MFIN7036-student-blog-2023-02/content/Citadel2-Post01.md

 Therefore, after taking into account the pros and cons of each method, we decided to use supervised machine learning with different training sets (FiQA and FinancialPhraseBank).
 While this method has one limitation - in that these training sets are not entirely based on bitcoin, we can improve the accuracy by tuning and refining some parameters by ourselves, such as dropout, leaning rate, and weight decay.

 ## Next Steps
 After collecting and processing the Fed speech text data and the Bitcoin price data, as well as evaluating different methods for sentiment analysis, our next steps would be to put everything together and find insights on how Fed speeches factor into cryptocurrency returns.
+See more details in our [next blog](https://buehlmaier.github.io/MFIN7036-student-blog-2023-02/predict-fr-speechs-sentiment-score-using-rnn-by-group-citadel2.html).